ashvtol/Hack-14/README.md

 =======

 ### Dynamic Cross-Browser/Platform HTML Canvas
-A HTML canvas which is made dynamic with the power of node.js, express frameworks socket.io and mongodb
+A HTML canvas which is made dynamic with the power of node.js, express frameworks, socket.io and mongodb

 ### Setup instruction: